 Getting into more detail, we focus on a two-road junction.
 It is a very restrictive problem setting, but it is complex enough to allow us to tackle the problem without losing control of all the factors that may influence the results.
 In particular, no traffic signals (neither yield or stop signals nor traffic lights) are considered, therefore, cars must only coordinate by following the traffic norms imposed by the AEI.
 Our institution is required to define these traffic norms based on general goals such as minimization of the number of accidents or deadlock avoidance.

 We model the environment as a grid composed by road and field cells.
-Road cells define 2 orthogonal roads that intersect in the center.
-In previous work [11] we introduce some nomenclature definitions about the environment.
+Road cells define 2 orthogonal roads that intersect in the center (see figure 2(a)).